The Asset Management Review: European Overview

 - two UCITS are dissolved without going into liquidation, and transfer all of their assets and liabilities to a new UCITS in exchange for the issue to their unitholders of units (possibly with a cash payment not exceeding 10 per cent of the net asset value); or

-- a UCITS transfers its assets to a newly formed UCITS or another existing UCITS, but is not dissolved and continues to exist until its liabilities have been discharged.80
+- a UCITS transfers its assets to a newly formed UCITS or another existing UCITS, but is not dissolved and continues to exist until its liabilities have been discharged.45

-A merger must be authorised by the competent authorities of the home Member State of each merging UCITS.
-Those authorities must be provided with certain key information, including the terms of the proposed merger.81 The competent authorities of the merging UCITS' home Member State will then forward that information to the competent authorities of the other UCITS' home Member State, which may require that the information to be given to unitholders is modified.
+To come into effect, a merger must be authorised by the competent authorities of the home Member State of each merging UCITS.
+Those authorities must be provided with certain key information, including the terms of the proposed merger.46 The competent authorities of the merging UCITS's home Member State will then forward that information to the competent authorities of the other UCITS's home Member State, which may require that the information to be given to unitholders is modified.

-The competent authorities of the home state of the merging UCITS must authorise the merger if:
+The competent authorities of the home Member State of the merging UCITS must authorise the merger if:

-- the competent authorities in the home states of both the merging and receiving UCITS are satisfied with the information that it is proposed to be provided to unitholders;
+- the competent authorities in the home Member States of both the merging and receiving UCITS are satisfied with the information that it is proposed to be provided to unitholders;

 - the receiving UCITS has been approved to market its units in the Member State and in all Member States where the merging UCITS has been approved to market its units; and